A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Theoretical Guarantees

 Characterising stationarity does not imply that `similar' distributions are associated with small values of \ac{kgd}.
 This section therefore establishes conditions for continuity of \ac{kgd}.
 To do so, we need to clarify what `similar' means in this context.
 For $\polyorder \in [0, \infty)$, a sequence $(Q_n)_{n \in \mathbb{N}} \subset \finitemomentspace{}$ is said to $\polyorder$-\emph{converge} to $Q \in \finitemomentspace{\polyorder}$, denoted $Q_n \toL{\polyorder} Q$, if $\int h \; \mathrm{d} Q_n \rightarrow \int h \; \mathrm{d}Q$ for every continuous function $h : \mathbb{R}^d \rightarrow [0,\infty)$ of \emph{$\polyorder$-growth}: $h(x) \lesssim 1 + \|x\|^\polyorder$.
 (The standard notion of weak convergence is recovered when $\polyorder=0$.)

 As with \ac{ksd}, \ac{kgd} can be written as a double integral against $Q$ of a kernel.
 In the case of \ac{ksd}, proving continuity with respect to $\polyorder$-convergence is relatively straightforward.
 For \ac{kgd} the situation is more complex because the kernel that is integrated in the discrepancy depends on the distribution $Q$, hence we cannot apply the same argument.
-A favorable situation is when $\cL(Q)$ is given in \emph{interaction energy form} as $\cL(Q) = \int w(x_1,\dots,x_r) \; \mathrm{d}Q^{\otimes r}(x_1,\dots,x_r)$, which is the case for all of the examples we discussed in \Cref{sec:intro,sec: applications} (cf. \Cref{rem: on assumptions}).
-In this setting, the following are assumed:
+A favourable situation is when $\cL(Q)$ is given in \emph{interaction energy form}\footnote{The assumption of interaction energy form can be slightly relaxed; we defer all discussion to \Cref{cor:continuity-composite} in \Cref{sec: interaction energy proof}.} as $\cL(Q) = \int w(x_1,\dots,x_r) \; \mathrm{d}Q^{\otimes r}(x_1,\dots,x_r)$, which is the case for all of the examples we discussed in \Cref{sec:intro,sec: applications}.
+Indeed, after algebraic manipulation, the loss functions for both \Cref{ex: mfnn} and \Cref{ex: LV} can be expressed as $\mathcal{L}(Q) = \int u(x) \; \mathrm{d}Q(x) + \iint v(x,x') \; \mathrm{d}Q(x) \mathrm{d}Q(x')$ for certain $u(x)$ and $v(x,x')$, up to an additive constant.
+Then we can take $w(x,x') = \frac{1}{2}(u(x) + u(x')) + v(x,x')$ to write $\cL(Q) = \int w(x,x') \; \mathrm{d}Q^{\otimes 2}(x,x')$.
+In general, the following are assumed:

 \begin{assumption} Assume the following hold for some $\alpha \in [0,\infty)$ and $\beta \in [0, \infty)$: \begin{enumerate}[label=(\roman*)] \item $\Verts{\nabla \log q_0(x)} \lesssim 1+\Verts{x}^\beta$. \item The loss $\cL(Q)$ has a variational gradient